reTHINK-project/specs/deployment/readme.md

 This page explains how to install your own reTHINK domain to be able to deliver your own Hyperties, Protostubs or Data Schemas.
-After following this tutorial, you will be able to run all Hyperties Demos from the catalogue available [here](https://github.com/reTHINK-project/dev-hyperty).
+After following this tutorial, you will be able to run all Hyperties Demos from the catalogue available [here](https://github.com/reTHINK-project/dev-protostubs).

 __Please note that this section is dedicated to an operational platform__.
 Developers should use the [toolkit](https://github.com/reTHINK-project/dev-protostubs).

-The reThink Framework platform uses two main core back-end services - Message Node and Domain Registry - shown in the following picture and described hereafter.
+The reThink Framework platform uses three main core back-end services - Message Node and Domain Registry - and optionaly two additional backend services, the Java backend runtime, Vertx Runtime, to support Hyperties executed at the backend and the Backup service to backup data stored in browser runtime, as depicted in the picture below:

 <img src="https://raw.githubusercontent.com/reTHINK-project/specs/master/img/deployment/deployment-arch.jpg" width="700">

-All back-end services are available in Docker images and the preferred host is an Ubuntu 14.04 or CentOS.
+The two 2 back-end services and the Backend runtime, are available in Docker images and the preferred host is an Ubuntu 14.04 or CentOS.

 It is recommended that the containers are deployed behind a reverse proxy for several reasons: